Nowhere Man – Who Is Jack Lukosius? And What Is He Worth?

 You have Riley Thilthorpe, looking like he eats players like Lukosius for breakfast, and Darcy Dogarty, who has taken bigger dumps than Lukosius.

-That said, the Crows seem like a better fit.
+That said, and despite the fact that he will more than likely land at Port, the Crows seem like a better fit.
 They lack the rangy-type of forward who can lead up to the wings, and pump that footy deep inside 50.
 If they use either of Fog or Thilthorpe in that role, they lose a genuine marking target closer to goal.
 Lukosius seems to be a good fit.

 So, Matthew Nicks, after giving Josh Rachele a smack on the bum and sending him to bed with no Round 24 supper, could well be looking at Lukosius as the link-man his team has been missing.
 What would he be willing to give up?